 This program sounds great!
 How do I apply?

-If you are a current or accepted student at Boston University, please fill out the BU URBAN application form by May 28 to join BU URBAN starting the following fall.
+If you are applying to Boston University for Fall 2022, you can apply to BU URBAN after you’ve submitted your application to BU.
+Applications are due on January 7, 2022.
 We particularly encourage individuals from groups underrepresented in STEM to apply, especially those who have attended Historically Black Colleges and Universities; Tribal Colleges and Universities; and Hispanic Serving Institutions.
-If you are planning to apply to Boston University in Fall 2021, check back over summer to learn about our pre-application process.
+If you are a current student at Boston University, applications to join our Fall 2022 cohort will open in Spring 2022 and will be due in May.

 Do I have to pursue a Ph.D. to participate in this program?